yuligomez/BLUEDDIT/README.md

 # BLUEDDIT
-This is an academic project that focuses on communication between different applications.
+This is a project that focuses on communication between different applications.

+## Communication mechanisms between the modules:

+- TCP / IP sockets

+- RPC technology, particularly gRPC

+- MOM technology, particularly RabbitMQ